MinaProtocol/mina/rfcs/0043-node-error-collection.md

   , "public_key": "<optional, public key of the block producer>" , "git_branch": "<optional, git branch of the mina node>" , "commit_hash": "<commit hash of the mina node>"
-  , "chain_id": "<a hash string to distinguish between different networks>" , "contact_info": "<optional, contact info provided by the block producer>" , "timestamp": "<current time and date>"
+  , "version": "<version of the node error protocol>" , "chain_id": "<a hash string to distinguish between different networks>" , "contact_info": "<optional, contact info provided by the block producer>" , "timestamp": "<current time and date>"